DreamingDevs/synthetic_data_generator_using_agentic_ai/README.md

 ## 🛠️ Tools Overview

-To keep the project modular and extensible, we implemented **tools** that the agents can call when performing analysis or transformations.
+To keep the project modular and extensible, we implemented **tools** (under the tools folder) that the agents can call when performing analysis or transformations.
 Each tool is a standalone component, so future agents (like Optimizer, Validator) can reuse them.

 ### 🔌 `db_connection_tool.py`
 * Provides a tool interface for connecting to SQL Server.